apache/www-site/content/foundation/sponsorship.md

 from [one-time donations](contributing.html).)

-In return, the ASF will officially acknowledge your donation via various methods appropriate to your sponsorship level, including your logo and link on the [ASF Thanks page](thanks.html), and an official sponsor image to place on the sponsor's website. (*Logo and link subject to ASF approval.*)
+In return, the ASF will officially acknowledge your donation via various methods appropriate to your sponsorship level.
+We will display your logo and link on the [ASF Thanks page](thanks.html) and provide an official sponsor image to place on your website. (*Logo and link subject to ASF approval.*)

 -  [Sponsorship levels](#Levels)
 -  [Why should I sponsor the ASF?](#WhySponsor)